- 5 Hikes within 5 Miles of Chetola -

 Distance from Chetola: 1.3 mi

-When asking directions to a nearby waterfall, the location of the falls is almost never downtown.
-The Glen Burney Trail is located just off Main Street in Blowing Rock.
+The Glen Burney Trail is lightly trafficked and conveniently located in the middle of Downtown Blowing Rock.
 While convenient, this trail is one of the more difficult hikes on our list.
 You will follow a narrow winding trail as you drop in elevation while following a series of streams and pools.
 We recommend wearing waterproof shoes or boots as some places on the trail may be wet or muddy.
 The bottom of the trail offers an amazing viewpoint of Glen Burney Falls, an impressive 40 ft waterfall.
 This out and back trail requires a good bit of steep climbing as you make your way back to the trailhead.
 For this reason, we recommend a visit by more experienced hikers who don’t mind getting in a workout.
 This hike is a great way to start any day and is only a short distance from Timberlake’s Restaurant where you can return to enjoy a well-deserved meal.

 Rich Mountain Carriage Trail